JaysonMallari/Using-ArrayList/Readme.md

 # MLS Real State
 	- Demonstrate the use of ArrayList.
-	- Created 2 object and added to the ArrayList using mls.add() function;
+	- Created 2 object and added to the ArrayList;
 	..mls